 Inventory shrinkage doesn’t have one singular cause.
 The best way to combat shrinkage is to know where yours is coming from.

-- Shoplifting: shoplifting is more than straightforward theft.
+But shoplifting is more than just straightforward theft.
 Price tag swapping also falls into this category, where a shoplifter pays less than what an item is worth because a different item’s SKU is recorded in the sale.
-The NRF’s National Retail Security Survey 2020 found that the average dollar loss per shoplifting incident has decreased compared to previous years, but shoplifting is still a key contributor to shrinkage.

 How to calculate inventory shrinkage